 This mushroom quinoa gives you a wonderful dose of protein in one simple dish, both in the quinoa and with plenty of chicken!

 Quinoa is one of those foods that has endless possibilities.
-You can prepare it sweet or savory and with just about any ingredient (almost any) and you can rest assured you will probably enjoy your meal.
+You can prepare it sweet or savory and with almost any ingredient (almost any), and you can rest assured you will probably enjoy your meal.

 - 1 tbsp. garlic powder

 - 1 cup red onion (chopped)

 - 1 tbsp. oil (I used coconut oil)

 - 1½ lb. baked chicken breasts (3 breasts cut into chunks)

 - 1 cup flat leaf parsley (chopped, fresh)